 That activity seems suspicious.

-Our unusual activity monitoring tracks all access attempts.
+Surround's unusual activity monitoring tracks all access attempts.
 Unusual activity warnings, in addition to errors, other warnings, and informational messages, are logged for your review.

 Cache as cache can.

 For improved performance at remote locations with slower connectivity, Surround's intelligent caching proxy servers provides fast access to your files.
 Innovative pre-caching of new file versions is another unique Surround feature.
 The result is quick access to the latest versions of files from any location in the world along with faster distributed development.

 With so much activity taking place off-premise, Surround ensures access to your files via a lightening-fast communications protocol, protected by Advanced Encryption Standard-256 (AES-256) encryption.

 A highly-scalable versioning machine integrated with your tools.